 *Specific to SWAG

 - Laboratory analytical costs.
-Eligible labs include the Minnesota Department of Health (MDH) Environmental Laboratory, laboratories listed on the MPCA’s Sampling and Laboratory Analyses Services-Environmental Master Contract (LAS-EMS) and university labs within Minnesota.
-Lab rates shall not exceed the rates listed within the LAS-EMS.
+Eligible labs include the Minnesota Department of Health (MDH) Environmental Laboratory, laboratories listed on the MPCA’s Sampling and Laboratory Analyses Services-Environmental Master Contract (LAS-EMS), Minnesota state laboratories, and university labs within Minnesota.
+Applicable lab rates shall not exceed the rates listed within the LAS-EMS.
 The chosen lab must be certified by MDH (for all certifiable parameters) to perform all the analyses listed above or sub-contract the analysis of uncertified parameters to one or more labs in the LAS-EMS which meet this requirement.

 - Mileage/travel.
 Billed at current Internal Revenue Service rate.